nismod/jamaica-infrastructure/README.md

 for access to this folder.
 Outputs are written to the `results/` folder.
 These paths can be configured by editing the `config.json` file.

+### Development

+Outstanding work may be seen the [issues](https://github.com/nismod/jamaica-infrastructure/) on the GitHub repository.

+If you are resurrecting scripts pertaining to this repository, they may rely on functionality since removed.
+Checkout v1.0 for the state of the project as of 2023 (prior to the rewrite of this repository in phase 3).

 ## Related repositories

 ### Energy